blazecoding2009/2024-Computer-Science-Interview/readme.md

-# Computer Science Executive Interview Interview
+# Computer Science Executive Interview

 This repository contains code for my Computer Science Executive Interview.
 The API allows you to add and remove executive names from an array.